scotiar05/YetAnotherOSSDiscordMusicBot/README.md

 # 🎵 Discord Music Bot (WIP ALPHA)

+Modifications coming.
+I need to remove FFMPEG from the main repo files, add its license in our "releases" page and have a proper "release" (that will have prepackaged FFMPEG, instead of it in being in the repostitory).
+And much more.
+WIP

+Voice Recognition coming soon as well.

+Anyways...:

 A feature-rich, high-performance Discord music bot with audio filters, caching system, and extensive command support.

 [![Discord.js](https://img.shields.io/badge/discord.js-v14-blue.svg)](https://discord.js.org)